 Although the eight should be seen as a unity, each individual figure has reached immortality in a different way.

 One of the most ancient immortals goes by the name of Zhongli Quan, often considered the leader of the Ba Xian.
 He gained his status of immorality as an army general during the Han Dynasty.

 According to legend, bright beams of light filled the labor room during his birth.
 How exactly he gained his status of immorality is still debated.
 Some say that some Daoist saints taught him the ways of immorality when he arrived in the mountains, searching for refuge after a battle with Tibetans.

 During the Tang dynasty, He Xiangu was visited by a spirit who told her to grind a stone known as the ´mother of clouds´ into powder and consume it.
 This, she was told, would make her light as a feather and give her immortality.
-Pretty intense isn’t it?

 One of the most recognized immortals goes by the name of Lu Dongbin.
-He became a government official when growing up and was taught lessons of alchemy and magic arts by the Zhongli Quan.
+He became a government official while growing up and was taught lessons in alchemy and magic arts by the Zhongli Quan.
 After a period of mentorship, Zhongli set a series of 10 temptations to test Lu´s purity and dignity.
 If Lu passed, he would receive a magic sword for fighting the evils in the world.